Learning to Reconstruct Quirky Tracks: Abstract

 \section{Abstract}

 Analysis of data from particle physics experiments traditionally sacrifices some sensitivity to new particles for the sake of practical computability, effectively ignoring some potentially striking signatures.
-However, recent advances in ML-based tracking allow for new inroads into previously inaccessible territory, such as reconstruction of tracks which do not follow helical trajectories.
-This paper presents a demonstration of the capacity of ML-based tracking to reconstruct the oscillating trajectories of quirks.
+However, recent advances in machine-learning (ML)-based tracking allow for new inroads into previously inaccessible territory, such as reconstruction of tracks that do not follow helical trajectories.
+This paper presents a demonstration of the capacity of ML-based tracking to reconstruct the oscillating trajectories of quirks, particles charged under an unbroken QCD-like gauge symmetry.
 The technique used is not specific to quirks, and opens the door to a program of searching for many kinds of non-standard tracks.